History of the Shoah Memorial

 The new Memorial

-Completed at the end of 2004, this extension has allowed us to offer more space for researchers in reading rooms, to deploy the permanent exhibition on the history of the Shoah, to create a multimedia space, an auditorium and to erect outside the building «the Wall of names» where the names of all the Jews deported from France were engraved.
+Completed at the end of 2004, this extension has notably allowed to offer more space for researchers in the reading rooms, to deploy the permanent exhibition on the history of the Shoah, to create a multimedia space, an auditorium and to erect outside the building "the Wall of names" where the names of all the Jews deported from France were engraved.

 > Learn more about the mission of the Memorial